leungjch/universe-maker-app/README.md

 There are also some other helper classes that I made.
 - `Vector2D`: A utility class that implements 2D vectors and common operations on vectors, such as finding the magnitude of its x and y components, the angle between a vector and another vector, distance between two vectors, and dot product of two vectors.
+- `MassRadiusTuple`: A utility class used to encapsulate the mass and radius definitions of different types of celestial bodies and their size types.
 - `StarColors`: A class that maps the B-V color index of different star colour/temperatures to their RGB values.
 The B-V index can be a minimum of -0.4 (hottest / blue) and a maximum of 2.0 (coolest / red).
 A `StarColor` object is created upon initialization of a `ColorGenerator` object.
 - `ColorGenerator`: A class that controls the appropriate colours assigned to every type of celestial body.
 Only one `ColorGenerator` is created upon initialization of the simulation.